2016 Mong Kok civil unrest: Hawkers crackdown

 From the evening of 2 February 2016, in the run up to Chinese New Year, hawkers in Tuen Mun who were setting up stall outside a mall near Leung King Estate, operated by Link REIT, were opposed by a group of masked men identifying themselves as "management" and claiming to represent The Link.
 These men later insisted that hawkers could no longer set up in or around the estate, so as not to affect the mall tenants.
 During the late night market, a number of incidents occurred but were not acted upon by police.

 On the evening of 7 February, Chinese New Year's Eve, tens of hawkers began setting up stall in Kwelin Street night market but were chased away by the FEHD.
-Sociology lecturer and activist Lau Siu-lai, wishing to provoke public debate over the hawker issue, acted in deliberate defiance of the FEHD and was arrested.
-Originally wishing just to enjoy the ambience of the street market, Lau was arrested when she began to help sell grilled cuttlefish in defiance of the FEHD officers and her arrest was ordered by the senior officer present.
+Hong Kong Polytechnic University Sociology lecturer and activist Lau Siu-Lai, acted in deliberate defiance of the FEHD and was arrested.
+Lau was arrested when she began to help sell grilled cuttlefish in defiance of the FEHD officers and her arrest was ordered by the senior officer present.
 There was disquiet over her arrest at the scene, and a number of protesters immediately went to picket the Sham Shui Po Police Station where she was held.
-That night and through the next day activists began to contact hawkers to encourage them to set up stall in Mong Kok, and also began the online call for supporters to protect local Hong Kong distinctiveness.
+That night and through the next day activists began to contact hawkers to encourage them to set up stalls in Mong Kok, and also began the online call for supporters to protect local Hong Kong distinctiveness.